CiscoDevNet/terraform-provider-intersight/website/docs/d/kubernetes_node_group_profile.html.markdown

 # Data Source: intersight_kubernetes_node_group_profile
 A configuration profile for a node group in a Kubernetes cluster.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_kubernetes_node_group_profile.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `action`:(string) User initiated action.
 Each profile type has its own supported actions.
 For HyperFlex cluster profile, the supported actions are -- Validate, Deploy, Continue, Retry, Abort, Unassign For server profile, the support actions are -- Deploy, Unassign.
 * `currentsize`:(int) Current number of nodes in this node group at any given point in time.